MCP Setup

 mcp.pidgr.com - Dual transport — stdio (for Claude Code, Cursor, Windsurf) and streamable HTTP (for hosted/remote agents)

-- 49 tools — Covering campaigns, templates, members, teams, groups, organizations, roles, API keys, heatmaps, and replays
+- 95 tools — Covering campaigns, templates, audience (teams and groups), users, organizations, roles, API keys, analytics (heatmaps and session replays), and channel integrations

 Hosted Server

 Section titled “Hosted Server”The fastest way to get started.
-Connect directly to mcp.pidgr.com — no binary to download.
+Connect directly to mcp.pidgr.com — no binary to download, no credentials to configure.

 Claude Code